About ScyllaDB’s Alternator Project

-There are three key benefits Scylla’s Alternator brings to DynamoDB users:
+There are three key benefits ScyllaDB’s Alternator brings to DynamoDB users:

 Open Source First